 Message from the Vice President for Student Affairs

 Dear Emmanuel Students,

 Good relationships are the source of health and well-being.
-As we welcome our newest students, I invite each of you to actively connect with other members of the Emmanuel community.
-As you make new friends, I challenge you to take a risk in getting to know students with whom you seemingly have little in common.
-Many students who move outside their comfort zone to get to know students from different social, racial and ethnic groups enrich their perspective and enhance their intellectual and social experience.
-Further, students who are comfortable in diverse social circles are better prepared for leadership not only at Emmanuel but in their profession after graduation.
-As we launch a new year, please allow the diversity of our student body to impact your life.
-Not only will you make new friends but you will strengthen the Emmanuel community!
-Perhaps there is no more important time than now to grow in understanding and appreciation of each other.
+As we welcome our newest students, I invite each of you to connect with other members of the Emmanuel community.
+Many students who move outside their comfort zone to meet students from different social, racial and ethnic groups enrich their perspective and enhance their intellectual and social experience.
+Further, students comfortable in diverse social circles are better prepared for leadership not only at Emmanuel but also in their profession after graduation.
+Not only will you make new friends, you will strengthen the Emmanuel community as you grow in understanding and appreciation of each other.

-In this year's Student Guide, formerly referred to as the Student Handbook, you will find the Statement on Community Standards and the Student Code of Conduct, and department policies which articulate student expectations.
+Please take the time to familiarize yourself with the policies on our website.
+It is your responsibility to know what is expected of you.
 All students are required to read and abide by all policies, procedures and protocols.
 In particular, I draw your attention to the Title IX requirements related to sex discrimination, sexual harassment, sexual violence and the sexual misconduct policy which federal law requires colleges and universities to promulgate.
-Central to the sexual misconduct policy and other policies contained within the Guide is the theme of respect for the individual person - the foundation upon which student life at Emmanuel is built.
-Please take the time to familiarize yourself with the policies on our website.
-It is your responsibility.
-Should you have any questions about any of this information, please feel free to reach out to my Assistant, MaryAnne Murphy, firstname.lastname@example.org , Dr. Joe Onofrietti, Dean of Students, at email@example.com, or me at firstname.lastname@example.org.
+Central to the Title IX requirements and other policies contained within the Guide is the theme of respect for the individual person - the foundation of student life at Emmanuel.
+Should you have any questions about any of this information, please feel free to reach out to our Student Affairs Project Manager, Maryellen Page, firstname.lastname@example.org, Dr. Jenn Forry, Dean of Students, at email@example.com or me at firstname.lastname@example.org.